ryan-weil/ryan-weil.github.io/_posts/2024-12-14-LUMMA-STEALER.md

 ## Journey's End

 In the end, I ended up deobfuscating probably around 50 opaque'd and flattened functions.
-This project was one the hardest yet most rewarding I've ever done.
+This project was one of the hardest yet most rewarding I've ever done.
 There were many times I felt like I was trying to do something that couldn't be accomplished, but I was relentless and would not give up. **I have to give a huge thanks to Rolf Rolles for not only creating the original plugin project that this was based off of, but also being kind enough to answer my questions about Hex-Rays internals.
 Without his incredible knowledge of the microcode API, I don't know if I'd ever have been able to finish this project.**

 The next addition to this project would probably be a microcode emulator.
 Lumma Stealer didn't require one, but there are other malware families like Emotet which after a brief glance at one of its binaries seems to not simply move a pre-determined numeric value between registers, but calculates it using different operations: